 Framing and structural systems have extended longevities; poured-concrete systems, timber frame houses and structural insulated panels will all last a lifetime.

 The quality and frequency of use will affect the longevity of garage doors and openers.

 Home technology systems have diverse life expectancies and may have to be upgraded due to evolution in technology.

 |Security System||5 to 20|

 * Batteries should be changed at least annually.

 Thermostats may last 35 years but they are usually replaced before they fail due to technological improvements.
-Use the serial number of your HVAC component here to determine its age.

 |Air Conditioner (central)||7 to 15|

 |Condenser||8 to 20|

 |Electric Radiant Heater||40|